Beneficial Nematodes – Biological Pest Control

-Natural pest control with non-toxic products is a more environmentally friendly way to decimate the population of unwanted animals or plants.
-Beneficial nematodes of the genus Steinernema and Heterorhabditis are natural helpers that can be easily applied in the yard and garden to control a variety of garden pests and kill ticks.
+Organic methods and biological pest control are environmentally friendly ways to decimate the population of certain animals or plants.
+It is a natural way to effectively get rid of pests in your yard – completely harmless to humans and pets.
+Nematodes of the genus Steinernema and Heterorhabditis are two such beneficial organisms that can easily be used in the garden to control a wide group of pests and to kill ticks.

 What are nematodes?